Hit Record — Course Admin

 The 4-Bucket Content System

-Every piece of content you'll ever make fits into one of these four buckets.
-Rotate through them in order and you'll never run out of ideas — and your audience gets a balanced mix of everything they need to know, like, and trust you.
+Every piece of content you'll ever make fits into one of four buckets.
+Rotate through them in order and your audience gets everything they need to know, like, and trust you — automatically.

 Bucket 01